Not Currently on View

-On the outskirts of Bristol, the Avon River enters a picturesque gorge on its way to the sea.
-Sunlight knifes across the gorge and divides the utterly placid blue waters of the Avon from the hotly lit heights of St. Vincent’s Rock, from which a chunk of limestone is being blasted off in preparation for the construction of the Clifton Suspension Bridge.
+Sunlight knifing across the Avon river gorge divides the utterly placid blue waters of the Avon from the sun-struck heights of St. Vincent’s Rock on the outskirts of the Bristol suburb of Clifton.
+A chunk of limestone has been blasted from the heights in preparation for the construction of the Clifton Suspension Bridge.

-Contrary to the earliest English tradition of tinting detailed drawings with watercolor, Cotman thought of it as a painter’s medium and, using a simple palette of bold translucent blues and yellows, he excelled in what he called “the art of leaving out.”
+Contrary to the early English tradition of tinting drawings with watercolor, Cotman thought of watercolor as a painter’s medium.
+Using a palette of broadly and boldly applied translucent blues and yellows, he aspired to what he called “the art of leaving out.”